Inspection Reports for

 |---|---|---|

-| Staff #15 | Registered Nurse (RN) | Observed the incident, administered Tylenol to Resident #5, and reported behaviors |
+| Staff #15 | Registered Nurse (RN) | Observed the incident, conducted assessments, administered Tylenol to Resident #5, and provided statements regarding the event. |

-| Staff #20 | Certified Nursing Assistant (CNA) | Witnessed the altercation and called for help |
+| Staff #20 | Certified Nursing Assistant (CNA) | Witnessed the altercation between residents and provided detailed account of the incident. |

-| Staff #25 | Registered Nurse (RN) | Conducted admission report and provided information on Resident #10's behaviors |
+| Staff #25 | Registered Nurse (RN) | Conducted admission report and provided information on Resident #10's behaviors. |

-| Staff #50 | Director of Nursing (DON) | Provided information on Resident #10's admission, discharge, and facility expectations |
+| Staff #50 | Director of Nursing (DON) | Provided statements regarding facility policies and response to the incident. |

 Inspection Report